WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 Web Curator Harvest Agent - wct-agent.properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The configuration for the harvest agent is stored in the within the
+The configuration for the Heritrix 1 and Heritrix 3 harvest agent is stored
-/WEB-INF/classes/wct-agent.properties file.
+within the /WEB-INF/classes/wct-agent.properties file.

 ::